North Southwark and Bermondsey

 North Southwark and Bermondsey was a parliamentary constituency which returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
-The constituency was created for the 1997 general election.
+The constituency was created for the 1997 general election as part of the 1997 Boundary set for England.

-Minor boundary changes occurred for the 2010 general election; the constituency was renamed Bermondsey and Old Southwark.
+Minor boundary changes occurred for the 2010 general election, resulting in the constituency changed to Bermondsey and Old Southwark.

 Boundaries

-The London Borough of Southwark wards of Abbey, Bricklayers, Browning, Burgess, Cathedral, Chaucer, Dockyard, Newington, Riverside, and Rotherhithe.
+The London Borough of Southwark currently includes the wards St George, Borough and Bankside, Chaucer, London Bridge and West Bermondsey, Newington, North Walworth, Faraday, Peckham, Rye Lane, Cmberwell Green, St. Giles, Dulwich Village, Dulwich Wood, Goose Green, Champion Hill and Dulwich Hill, Nunhead and Queens Road, Peckham Rye, Old Kent Road, North Bermondsey, South Bermondsey, Surrey Docks and Rotherhithe.

-As the name suggests, the seat incorporated large parts of the old Metropolitan Borough of Bermondsey and Metropolitan Borough of Southwark, within the modern London Borough of Southwark (which is much larger than historic Southwark).
+The seat incorporated large parts of the old Metropolitan Borough of Bermondsey and Metropolitan Borough of Southwark, within the modern London Borough of Southwark (which is much larger than historic Southwark).

 The seat was created in 1997 and was primarily the successor seat to the old Southwark & Bermondsey constituency which existed from 1983 until 1997.
 Before that the core of the seat was the Bermondsey constituency in which incarnation a notorious by-election took place in 1983.

-For the 2010 general election it was replaced by a renamed but barely altered Bermondsey and Old Southwark.
+For the 2010 general election it was replaced by the Bermondsey and Old Southwark constituency.